 NFDIX Pros and Cons

-Let’s examine the pros and cons of NFDIX Newfound Risk Managed US Growth mutual fund.
+Let’s examine the pros and cons of NFDIX Newfound Return Stacked® Risk Managed U.S. Stocks & Bonds mutual fund.

 - The only fund that I’m aware of providing an equity/treasury split offering multiple factor exposure plus downside and upside convexity options overlay

 - Research supported equity factor allocation towards momentum, quality and minimum volatility to potentially drive excess returns over market-cap weighted allocations

 - An equal parts allocation to uncorrelated Intermediate Treasury to provide defensive coverage during market drawdowns (2022 the exception not the rule)